Resort employees ask for better pay, working conditions in Sonoma

 Fairmont Sonoma Mission Inn employees rally for better pay, working conditions

-About 250 people gathered at the Fairmont Sonoma Mission Inn Thursday to rally to unionize the luxury hotel in Boyes Hot Springs.
+About 250 people gathered at the Fairmont Sonoma Mission Inn Feb.
+9 to rally for a union at the luxury hotel in Boyes Hot Springs.

 Inn employees, who were joined by Sonoma Valley residents, local clergy and other Sonoma County unions, asked for increased wages, more affordable health care and better working conditions.